Kylix-Finance/kylix-finance-substrate/README.md

 Kylix Finance is a non-custodial substrate Dapp that allows users to participate as depositors or borrowers, allowing them to lend and borrow assets on Polkadot.
 Borrowers can leverage their assets in an over-collateralised manner, while depositors can provide liquidity and earn interest as a stable passive income.

-:warning: It is **not a production-ready substrate node**, but it is still a proof of concept, built for testing purposes.
+:warning: It is **not a production-ready substrate node**, but it is still a proof of concept.
 It is discouraged to use this code 'as-is' in a production runtime.

 ## User Flow